diksipav/diksipav/src/content/blogs/efficient-way-to-read-string-files-in-rust.md

 tags: '#software #rust'
 ---

-# Efficient way to read string files in Rust

 Today, we will explore a few different methods for reading files in Rust.
 As a frontend engineer with a huge curiosity for backend and low-level systems, experimenting with Rust has been quite an enjoyable journey.
 Last year, this system language caught my attention, and since then, I've found myself returning to it time and again.

 Recently, I've started a small Rust [CLI project](https://rust-cli.github.io/book/) to deepen my understanding of the language.
 The task is seemingly simple: create a tool that searches for a string within a file and outputs all lines containing that string to the terminal (basic form of wellknown [grep](https://en.wikipedia.org/wiki/Grep#:~:text=grep%20is%20a%20command%2Dline,which%20has%20the%20same%20effect.)).
 However, what began as a straightforward exercise soon evolved into an exploration of efficient file reading techniques, particularly for handling large datasets.